wazo-platform/wazo-doc/source/contributors/cti_server/cti_protocol.rst

 * login_id, the username is sent as a login to the cti server, cti server answers by giving a sessionid
 * login_pass, the password combined with the sessionid is sent to the cti server, cti server answers by giving a capaid
-* login_capas, the capaid is returned to the server with the phone state, cti server answers with a list of info relevevant to the user
+* login_capas, the capaid is returned to the server with the phone state, cti server answers with a list of info relevant to the user

 .. code-block:: javascript